 Instructions

 - In a pan, toast whole oats until they turn golden brown.
 This will take around 5 mins.
-Set aside
+Set aside.
+(You can also toast them in a toaster oven)

 - Add chocolate chips and peanut butter in the bowl.
 Heat it for 30 secs in the microwave. (see notes)